CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 This repository contains single path one-shot NAS searched networks implementation by MXNet (Gluon), modified from [the official pytorch implementation](https://github.com/megvii-model/ShuffleNet-Series).

-Support both pre-defined fixed structure net and random structure net.
+Support both pre-defined fixed structure net and random structure with block selecting and channel selecting.

 ## Requirements
 Download the ImageNet dataset, move validation images to labeled subfolders and(or) create MXNet RecordIO files.
 To do these, you can use the following script: